 What do you mean by "flow"?

 No matter what your chosen activity may be, a common trait among creative people is their ability to experience "flow," a mental state in which an individual experiences increased concentration and seemingly effortless success in a given activity, a perfect balance between ability level and the difficulty of the task, and a reduced awareness of sensations such as fatigue, hunger, and time.
-A primary focus of the CLEOS project is to help young people develop their ability to experience flow through group discussions and individual mentoring sessions.
+A primary focus of the CLEOS project is to help people develop their ability to experience flow through group discussions and individual mentoring sessions.